JasonTeixeira/Password-Data-Management/README.md

 # Password and Data Management Best Practices

-Important Fact:Most Cloud environments suffer most from mis-configurations and not the right attention given to proper access handeling.
+Important Fact: Most Cloud environments suffer most from mis-configurations and not the right attention given to proper access handeling.
 It is **extremely important** to not facilitate the job of an attacker by making sensitive information visible or easily accessible

 ## **Introduction**